supervisely/docs/apps/development/app-engine.md

 - pulls docker image
 - download app sources from github for a selected version or from `master` branch (vertioned releases are cached on agent to speed up running process). `master` branch is not cached and is always downloaded from github
 - (optional) installs packages from `requirements.txt` (using pip cache for speed up)
 - runs docker container: sources and task directory are mounted to docker container.
-Running command is an entrypoint script that is defined in application config. all input parameters and context are passes in form of environment variables to container.
+Running command is an entrypoint script that is defined in application config.
+All input parameters and context are passes in form of environment variables to container
+- connects to containers logs and streams them to Supervisely Server

+## 5. Application is started

+- app reads input parameters from environment veriables
+- (optional) it initializes UI (html template, data dictionary and state dictionary)